 Step 3: Change the Marks Type to Pie

 Please change the Marks type from Automatic to Pie Chart.
-Next, add the Category Dimension to Color Shelf and Sales Measure to the Angle Shelf.
+Next, add the Category Dimension to the Color Shelf and Sales Measure to the Angle Shelf.

 Step.
 4: Add Collection to Create a Tableau Donut Chart

 We need an inner circle to create a donut chart.
-For this, drag and drop the MAKEPOINT field to Marks Layer to create another collection of Pie.
+For this, drag and drop the MAKEPOINT field to the Marks Layer to create another collection of Pie.

 Increase Tableau Donut Chart Size